wepay/wepay-ios/README.md

     - libstdc++.dylib
     - libz.dylib
 + Also include the framework files you copied:
-    - TrustDefender.framework
     - WePay.framework
 + Done!

 Note: Card reader functionality is not available in this SDK by default.
-If you want to use this SDK with WePay card readers, send an email to mobile@wepay.com.
+If you are interested in using the WePay Card Reader, please contact your sales representative or account manager.
+If you have yet to be in direct contact with WePay, please email sales@wepay.com.

 ## Documentation
 HTML documentation is hosted on our [Github Pages Site](http://wepay.github.io/wepay-ios/).